$24,000 – $48,000

 Gable roofs are easier to construct for the obvious reason that there is no hip to frame.
 And the construction design of gable roofs is generally considered more visually appealing.
 This is especially true of dramatic gables created by a steeply sloped roof.
 The gables – the area of wall beneath the peak – can be covered in an accent siding such as shakes (wood, vinyl or composite) or stone for added good looks.

 A gable roof generally costs about $15-$30 per square foot to construct.
 This includes the rafters or trusses, the wood roof deck and your choice of roofing material installed (materials and labor): Asphalt shingles ($2.25 to $6.50 per square foot with an average cost of about $3.75), wood shakes ($6.75 to $10.15 per square foot with an average cost of about $8.35) and metal panel roofing ($9.50 to $14.00 per square foot with an average cost of around $12.75) being among the materials most often used.
-For a further comparison read more about metal roofs vs shingles.
+For a further comparison read more about metal roofs vs shingles and rolled roofing vs shingles.

 Total cost estimates for a hip roof are about 40% higher than for a gable roof for the reasons given above.
 As a partial offset, a hip roof will usually qualify for a small cost savings on your homeowners insurance in areas where roof damage from high winds is common.